spacetelescope/jwst/docs/jwst/resample/arguments.rst

 ``--blendheaders`` (bool, default=True)
     Blend metadata from all input images into the resampled output image.

 ``--in_memory`` (boolean, default=True)
   Specifies whether or not to load and create all images that are used during processing into memory.
 If ``False``, input files are loaded from disk when needed and all intermediate files are stored on disk, rather than in memory.

+``--enable_ctx`` (boolean, default=True)
+  Specifies whether or not to compute and store the context array in the datamodel, which is used to track which input images contributed to each pixel in the output image.
+Setting this to ``False`` helps reduce memory usage for very large mosaics.

+``--enable_var`` (boolean, default=True)
+  Specifies whether or not to compute and store the variance arrays in the datamodel.
+  Setting this to ``False`` helps reduce memory usage for very large mosaics.